PRBonn/kiss-icp/ros/README.md

 ## Out of source builds

 Good news!
 If you don't have git or you don't need to change the core KISS-ICP library, you can just copy paste this folder into your ROS1/ROS2 workspace and build as usual.
 The build system will fetch the latest stable release for you.

+## Looking to run KITTI on ROS?

+I believe you could use the python API instead, to avoid converting all the data to a format that is not the original one.
+If you still insist in doing it, I've created a separate repository for this, just clone and build [this package](https://github.com/nachovizzo/kiss_icp_kitti)